sahal-git/KHANDAQ-RESULT/README.md

 If you want to work locally using your own IDE, you can clone this repo and push changes.
 Pushed changes will also be reflected in Lovable.

-The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)
+The only requirement is having Node.js & Yarn installed.

 Follow these steps: